 The disposition status will be updated to the appropriate value using the Disposition Status dropdown.

-The disposition will be entered into the Disposition text box (note the 8,000 character limit).
+The disposition will be entered into the Disposition text box (note the 8,000-character limit).

 Clicking the Save your Status/Disposition Changes button will save the changes.